 In my experience it’s fit for the bin if less than this.
 There may be exceptions to this rule however.
 The problem with cheap boards lies in the cheap components, most problematic are the trucks (the metal bits that the wheels attach to).

 Don’t buy a cheap skateboard from Argos

-The problem with parents buying cheap skateboards is that kids step on their new skateboard, and it doesn’t turn.
+The problem with parents buying cheap skateboards from Argos and the like is that kids step on their new skateboard, and it doesn’t turn.
 Now let’s make a quick analogy with the bicycle….

 If you were learning to ride a bike and the handlebars didn’t turn, you’d fall off.
 You may persevere but it would be impossible to stay up.
 The handlebars, before being used to steer intentionally, first perform the critical function of maintaining your centre of gravity, i.e staying upright.